UVADS/distributed_computing/agendas/ds7200_agenda_18.md

-## DS 7200 Computing III Distributed Computing: Agenda 11
+## DS 7200 Computing III Distributed Computing: Agenda 18

 ### Admin Items

-- Final Project pacing:
-  - complete writing up your results
-  - finalizing presentation
-  - finalizing coding
-  - Presentations in final live session August 8

 - We will work with Databricks for this module